customgpt/CustomGPT/README.md

 ## Main Features

+- In-app customization options are available for an enhanced conversational experience.
 - Similar to "BetterGPT", You can use a custom API endpoint to communicate with ChatGPT.
-- In-app customization options are available for an enhanced conversational experience.
 - Receive more focused based responses based on optional system behavior you can set for the bot.
-- Access to an API endpoint such as ChimeraGPT, Pawam.krd, Skailar, or any API based on ChatGPT.
+- Specify an API endpoint such as 'ChimeraGPT', 'Pawam.krd', 'Skailar, FreeChatGPT4', or any other API based on ChatGPT.
+- Save/Delete local conversations you've had on your device
+- Access to real time internet data (coming soon)
+- Set Custom Profile Pictures for the bot (coming soon)
+- And more!

 ## Prerequisites